zerbio2002/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14: Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+Task 15: chown -h vincent:staff _hello will changes the owner and the group owner of _hello to vincent and staff respectively.